modabas/ModEndpoints/README.md

 ### Request Handling:

-The request is processed in 'HandleAsync' method which returns a [result](https://github.com/modabas/ModResults).
-This result is handled differently for each endpoint type before being sent to client.
+The request is processed in 'HandleAsync' method which returns a strongly typed [business result](https://github.com/modabas/ModResults).
+This business result is handled differently for each endpoint type before being sent to client.

-## Endpoint Types
+## Quickstart

-WebResultEndpoint and ServiceResultEndpoint, the two abstract endpoint bases, differ only in converting business results into HTTP responses before sending response to client.
-Other features described previously are common for both of them.

-### WebResultEndpoint

-A WebResultEndpoint implementation, after handling request, maps the [result](https://github.com/modabas/ModResults) of HandleAsync method to an IResult depending on the result type, state and failure type (if any).
-Mapping behaviour can be modified or replaced with a custom one.

-### ServiceResultEndpoint

-A ServiceResultEndpoint implementation, after handling request, encapsulates the [result](https://github.com/modabas/ModResults) of HandleAsync method in a HTTP 200 IResult (Minimal Api response type) and sends to client.
-This behaviour makes ServiceResultEndpoints more suitable for internal services, where clients are aware of Result or Result&lt;TValue&gt; implementations.

-## Service Registration
+### Service Registration

 Use AddModEndpointsFromAssembly extension method to register all endpoints defined in an assembly.